dukeofharen/armyknife/README.md

 - Add more tools.
 - Add plugin system.

+# Known issues
+- By providing the application with piped data (at least with PowerShell), a new line is added to the input.
+This newline character is stripped by the application, so you might encounter some unexpected behaviour when you pipe data to the application.

 # Made possible by
 This application was made using some wonderful frameworks, libraries, software and other resources, including (but not limited to):
 - [.NET Core](https://www.microsoft.com/net/learn/get-started/windows)